 Gain clarity on your priorities.
 Evaluate what your goals are.
-What would you like to save for, given the extra money you will have after this 30-day challenge?
+What would you like to save for?
+What will you do with the extra money you will have after this 30-day challenge?
 Are you saving for a down payment on a house?
 Do you need a new car soon?
 An engagement ring for your girlfriend?
 Whatever it is, write it down and underline it...multiple times.
 Then, imagine it being reachable after 30 days of retraining your spending habits.

 IF IT GETS HARD:

 The challenge is only for a specified period of time.
 Remind yourself, this is just for 30 days.
 If you really want something on the DO NOT BUY list, you can buy it next month.
 Put it on your Amazon wishlist and it will not go anywhere.
-I bet, though, at the end of the 30 days, you won't go back and buy most of the things you told yourself you would wait to purchase.
+I bet at the end of the 30 days, you won't go back to buy most of the things you told yourself you would.

 WHY IT WORKS:

-You are re-wiring your habits.
-That is why the food challenge picked 30 days.
+You are rewiring your habits.
+That is why the food challenge picked a 30 day period.
 It is long enough for you to build new habits.
 Identify the "cues" that lead to your self-identified "bad habits" (overspending or mindless spending).
 Once you identify the cue, change the habit.
 Continue this process of conscious decision making until you subconsciously choose the better habit.